PatelAbhay550/examprepwiki/src/content/currentAffairs/grand-egyptian-museum-2025.md

 - **Answer:** The world's largest archaeological museum dedicated to a single civilization, located near the Giza pyramids in Egypt, housing over 100,000 ancient Egyptian artifacts.

 **2. When was the Grand Egyptian Museum officially opened to the public?**
-- **Answer:** November 4, 2025 (Inauguration ceremony: November 1, 2025)
+- **Answer:** GEM will open on November 4, 2025 (Inauguration ceremony: November 1, 2025) for public visits.

 **3. What is the central attraction of the GEM?**
-- **Answer:** The complete collection from King Tutankhamun's tomb, displayed together for the first time since its discovery in 1922.
+- **Answer:** The complete collection from King Tutankhamun's tomb, displayed together for the first time since its discovery in 1922 is the central attraction, along with other notable artifacts like the colossal statue of Ramses II and the Khufu Solar Boat.

 **4. How much did the Grand Egyptian Museum cost to build?**
-- **Answer:** Approximately $1.2 billion USD
+- **Answer:** Some reports cite Approximately $1.2 billion USD was spent on the construction of the museum.

 **5. Where is the Grand Egyptian Museum located?**
-- **Answer:** On the Giza Plateau, about 2 kilometers from the Giza pyramids and 8 kilometers from Cairo, Egypt.
+- **Answer:** Grand Egyptian Museum is located on the Giza Plateau, about 2 kilometers from the Giza pyramids and 8 kilometers from Cairo, Egypt.

 ## Key Points to Remember